大猪蹄子

 Big Pig Trotter (Heartless Lover)

 A playfully accusatory label hurled at a boyfriend or male partner who says all the right romantic things but doesn't follow through — think sweet-talker, emotional freelancer, or professional heartbreaker.
-The literal meaning is 'big pig trotter,' a greasy, indulgent food, which metaphorically captures the idea of someone slippery, self-serving, and hard to pin down.
+Emerging around 2018, the literal meaning is 'big pig trotter,' a greasy, indulgent food, which metaphorically captures the idea of someone slippery, self-serving, and hard to pin down.
 Women use it teasingly rather than bitterly, often with an eye-roll and a smile.

 Cultural Context